abraham/remotedata/README.md

 import { Failure, fold, Initialized, Pending, RemoteData, Success } from '@abraham/remotedata';
 import { Status } from 'twitter-d';

-// Define what the RemoteData Success and Failure types will be. type State = RemoteData<Status, number>;
+// Define what the RemoteData Failure and Success types will be. type State = RemoteData<number, Status>;

 class Thing {
   // Set the initial state as Initialized.